 Although some credit card issuers make it more difficult than others to use these benefits, their existence costs issuers money.
-You’re helping fund these programs every time you pay a late fee or pay interest, or even every time you swipe your card.
+You’re funding these programs every time you pay a late fee, pay interest, or even swipe your card.

-Since even the most diligent credit card users, paying those credit card bills in full every month, are helping the issuers cover the costs for people taking advantage of these benefits, you might as well use them when the option presents itself.
+Since even the most diligent credit card users, who pay their credit card bills in full every month, are helping the issuers cover the costs for people taking advantage of these benefits, you might as well use them when the opportunity presents itself.